 - >> Firewall events

 - >> IoT devices

-- Security devices
+- >> Security devices

-- >> Antivirus software
+- >> Endpoint detection and response (EDR)

 - >> Applications

 Event logs are collected in a centralized location for processing and analysis.
 Recent additions to the SIEM realm have added some automated processing features, orchestration tools, and other capabilities that have been exclusive to SOAR solutions.